-Shockingly, 8 out of 10 Americans will suffer from neck and low back pain sometime during their life, with facet syndrome accounting for a large percentage of these symptoms.
-A recent study on low back pain showed involvement of one or more facet joints in 79% of the patients.
+Shockingly, 8 out of 10 Americans will suffer from neck and low back pain sometime during their life.
+Facet syndrome accounts for a large percentage of these symptoms.
+A recent study on low back pain shows involvement of one or more facet joints in 79% of the patients.

-Articular facets are bony projections on the superior (upper) and inferior (lower) portion on the backside of the vertebras of the spinal column.
-These areas interlock with each other making up the zygapophyseal joint or “z-joint” which promote spinal support and are the key components to insure proper spinal motion.
-Like any other joint within the body, these areas experience constant repetitive movements where they interlock and become susceptible to injury and other degenerative conditions.
+Articular facets are bony projections on the upper and lower portion on the backside of the vertebras of the spinal column.
+These areas interlock with each other making up the zygapophyseal joint or “z-joint” which promote spinal support.
+They are the key components to insure proper spinal motion.
+Like any other joint within the body, these areas experience constant repetitive movements where they interlock.
+They become susceptible to injury and other degenerative conditions.
 Conditions such as Arthritis, Overuse Syndrome and Exercise are some of the most common.

-Facet joints are incased in a synovial capsule which supplies proper nutrients to the joint and provides the “meniscoid” structure with lubrication needed to insure smooth gliding over one another, much like the meniscus in our knees.
+Facet joints are incased in a synovial capsule which supplies proper nutrients to the joint and provides the “meniscoid” structure with lubrication.
+This lubrication is needed to insure smooth gliding over one another, much like the meniscus in our knees.
 These joints are in constant motion throughout our life and can become worn and traumatized.
-As these joints become worn, they no longer provide the proper lubrication they need and can become inflamed and irritated, leading to Facet Joint Osteoarthritis in the future.
-Bony projections begin to form within the joint causing it to become hypertrophied (enlarged) and inflamed, limiting an individual’s range of motion and producing pain.
+As these joints become worn, they no longer provide the proper lubrication.
+They can become inflamed and irritated.
+This may lead to Facet Joint Osteoarthritis in the future.
+Bony projections begin to form within the joint causing it to become enlarged and inflamed.
+This limits an individual’s range of motion and produces pain.

 The main focus when treating any facet syndrome is to restore proper motion and function to the joint along with decreasing pain and inflammation.
 Conservative treatment options should be the first choice for an individual suffering from this condition.

 Chiropractic spinal manipulation is one of the best ways to restore that lost mobility in the spinal column and can often offer instant relief.